 Challenge your family and friends to a game of mini crazy golf on a wet and windy day at Lost World Adventure Golf in Sandown.
 Set amongst rainforest ruins, tackle 11 rounds as you experience lights, sounds and smoke effects to make your experience a magical one.
 Want to make your game last longer?
 Caddyshack in Shanklin has an indoor 18 hole course.

-Or why not catch the latest blockbuster at Cineworld in Newport or Commodore in Ryde?
+Why not catch the latest blockbuster at Cineworld in Newport or Commodore in Ryde?
 Put your feet up in comfort while you wait for the rain to pass.
 Just don’t forget to grab your popcorn before the movie starts!

 Animal attractions on the Isle of Wight

-Retail therapy on the Isle of Wight
+Shopping on the Isle of Wight

 For different gifts and treats, try Oasis near Brading, which sells homewares from Bali, or learn all about garlic and how to grow your own at The Garlic Farm.
 Take a drive along the Military Road and treat yourself at the Isle of Wight Pearl.
 Pick your own pearl and discover the classic and contemporary pearl jewellery collections on display.